-Double fatality on Northland highway - emergency services at the scene
+Triple fatality on Northland highway - emergency services at the scene

 More information will be provided as it becomes available.

-Northland's road toll for the year now stands at 8.
+Northland's road toll for the year now stands at nine.